First Steps

 Now, let's break down this example script:

-Defining a callback function
+### Defining a callback function <a href="#defining-a-callback-function" id="defining-a-callback-function"></a>

-Most of your scripting will run within several callbacks we provide.
-Each event has its own signature, so pay attention to the parameters your callback function should accept. present_queue doesn’t provide any parameters, so our function doesn’t need any either.
+Most of your scripting will run within [several callbacks](/api/instances/events.md) we provide.
+Each event has its own signature, so pay attention to the parameters your callback function should accept. `presentQueue` doesn’t provide any parameters, so our function doesn’t need any either.

-local function on_present_queue()
+local function onPresentQueue()

 end

-Defining something local is optional, although recommended for clearer scope management.
+Defining something `local` is optional, although recommended for clearer scope management.

-Accessing drawing layer
+### Accessing drawing layer <a href="#accessing-drawing-layer" id="accessing-drawing-layer"></a>

 With the callback function defined, let’s actually render something on the screen!